mogulaganisaikumar/tokenvm/README.md

 on-chain trading.
 Anyone can create an "offer" with a rate/token they are willing to accept and anyone else can fill that "offer" if they find it interesting.
-The `tokenvm` also maintains an in-memory order book to serve over RPC for clients looking to interact with these orders.
+The `tokenvm` also maintains an in-memory order book to serve over RPC for clients looking to interact with these order.

 Orders are a native feature of the `tokenvm` and the storage engine is optimized specifically to support their efficient usage (just like balances